 Before entering academia, I used to be a Software Engineer at National Instruments and a Design Engineer at AMD.
 While at AMD, I worked on the Jaguar low-power core.
+Among other things, I developed a new cache replacement policy for that core.
 I also spent multiple summers working with the Security Center of Excellence at Intel during my PhD.

 My research interests lie at the intersection of formal methods, security and systems.
 Most of my recent work has applied formal methods to address system security concerns.
 See the research page for more information.